Kneasle/BobCSharp/README.md

   - Very high performance (properties are not calculated until they are needed, and then only calculated once).

 ### Features in Development:
-- Allow computation of touches of called changes, including falseness.

 ### Roadmapped Features:
 - Smart system for detecting touches which will never come round.